EliBrank/atlas-smiling-school-javascript/README.md

 # Holberton Smiling School (Bootstrap Project)

+Access a live version of the page at [this link](elibrank.github.io/atlas-smiling-school-javascript)!

-These group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.
+This group of web pages were coded from scratch with the help of the Boostrap Framework and based on some design models given on Figma.

 [Figma Homepage](https://www.figma.com/file/QYQqMYbdpAHL5xTclwJKSI/Homepage)